Coop User Guide

 Hash Banks

 Coop integrates with hasher-matcher-actioner (HMA), providing a configurable way to match known CSAM, non-consensual intimate imagery, terrorist and violent extremist content, and any internal hash banks you maintain.
-Setup requires API credentials from supported hash databases like NCMEC and Tech Against Terrorism.
+Setup requires API credentials from supported hash databases like NCMEC and StopNCII.
 Read more about HMA documentation here.

 HMA signals are available as a signal in Coop’s signal library.